 Following Brooks’ presentation, Dr. William Van Etten of

-gave a presentation entitled Scalable Informatics for the Scientist.
+The BioTeam gave a presentation entitled Scalable Informatics for the Scientist.
 He painted in broad strokes the necessity and availability of scalable distributed computing environments for scientists and researchers.

 Until now, said Van Etten, scientists have often had to spend weeks or even months getting a distributed resource management system up and running to their liking — he offered a veritable laundry list of networking protocols, file systems, services and other technical minutiae that have to be manipulated and synchronized in order for a distributed computing cluster to work effectively.
 The combination has often proved frustrating for researchers who would rather spend time doing research and IT personnel who would rather spend time administering computer systems, but it’s a big part of the bio-IT business as evidenced by a number of vendors on the show floor besides Apple offering distributed computing hardware and software solutions.